Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ReportedEndTime
+Specifies the reported end time for when resource usage was recorded in the Azure billing system.
 The end of the time range to retrieve data for.
+Azure is a distributed system, spanning multiple datacenters around the world, so there is a delay between when the resource was actually consumed, which is the resource usage time, and when the usage event reached the billing system, which is the resource usage reported time.
+In order to get all usage events for a subscription that are reported for a time period, you query by reported time.
+Even though you query by reported time, the cmdlet aggregates the response data by the resource usage time.
+The resource usage data is the useful pivot for analyzing the data.

 ```yaml
 Type: System.DateTime